SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 This well keep the game feeling fresh and alive for years to come.

  8. (3)[Unconfirmed] Player-Player Trading and Selling ->
-Rather than just selling and using resources for your rackets and warehouse, add the option to trade money and resources between players.
-Help enhance the financial side of TW and increase the social aspects.
+Rather than just selling and using resources for your rackets and warehouse, add the option to trade resources between players (perhaps money too, however it would need to near the cost of resources to avoid exploitation).
+It would help enhance the financial side of TW and increase the social aspects.
 No confirmation yet.

 - *Map and Zones:*
 -